Stamoulis & Friedlander (2012) -

 Surfrider Foundation/Rashguard.org: Rashguard is an organization which conducts testing or receives results from samples collected.
 The last Rashguard tests taken in or around the Pūpūkea MLCD were taken on December 29, 2005, at Waimea Bay.

-University of Hawaii, Botany Department: Currently there is an ongoing study (conducted by Koa Shultz) of a rare Limu in the Pūpūkea MLCD.
+University of Hawaii, Botany Department: In 2008, graduate student Koa Shultz was conducting a study of a rare Limu in the Pūpūkea MLCD.
 The Hawaiian name is not known at this point, but the scientific name for the species is Peleophycus.
 Current research has shown that the Limu can be found only in the springtime, but it cannot be found every spring.
 It is unknown if the plant alternates or grows only under certain conditions.
-Research is ongoing.
+The results of the research are not available.

 Results showed that in the Pūpūkea MLCD, overall fish weight was four times higher in the MLCD compared to the outside areas open to fishing.
 Of the eleven MLCDs tested, Pūpūkea fell somewhere around the middle in relation to fish weight and reef life.
 Fish weight outside the MLCD was considered low (likely due to overfishing).